Project-Counter/cop5/source/06-logging/03-syndicated-usage.rst

 Distributed Usage Logging (DUL) was an initiative sponsored by Crossref that provided a framework for publishers to capture usage of DOI-identified content items that occured on other websites.
 The premise behind DUL was that publishers could register a DUL usage logging end-point with Crossref, which was mapped to the publisher’s DOIs.
 A content site, such as a repository, could use a DOI to look up where the publisher wanted a transaction to be logged, then use the DUL message structure to log the activity.

 The DUL project is no longer supported.
-Instead, COUNTER has produced `Best Practice for Syndicated Usage <https://www.countermetrics.org/code-of-practice/best-practice/bp-syndicated-usage/>`_.
+Instead, COUNTER has produced `Best Practice on Syndicated Usage <https://www.countermetrics.org/code-of-practice/best-practice/bp-syndicated-usage/>`_.